isma91/yu-gi-oh-api/readme.md

 ### Send log to Telegram

-Be aware that only error log in production will be sent to avoid too much spam.
+Be aware that only error & warning log in production will be sent to avoid too much spam.

 You need first to set in your `.env` the var `SEND_LOG_TO_TELEGRAM` to `"TRUE"`.